Thomas Hou

-Thomas Yizhao Hou (born 1962) is the Charles Lee Powell Professor of Applied and Computational Mathematics in the Department of Computing and Mathematical Sciences at the California Institute of Technology.
+Thomas Yizhao Hou (born 1962) is a Chinese-American mathematician who is the Charles Lee Powell Professor of Applied and Computational Mathematics in the Department of Computing and Mathematical Sciences at the California Institute of Technology.
 He is known for his work in numerical analysis and mathematical analysis.

 Academic biography

-Hou studied at the South China University of Technology, where he received a B.S. in Mathematics in 1982.
+Hou studied at the South China University of Technology, where he received a B.S. in mathematics in 1982.